ekosup/learning/docs/index.md

 I am a government official with high interest on how beautiful data can be.
 I am working on developing an integrated system to build efficient human resource system.

+!!! note

+    This learning docs consists of mixed language of English and (mostly) Indonesian.
+    I will not try to add internalisation in the future.